Louis Banks: Career

-After college Banks moved to Kathmandu with his father's band and decided to become a full-time musician, it was there he discovered jazz music.
+After college Banks worked as a teacher at St. Joseph's school.
+Later he moved to Kathmandu his father's request and started working as a musician, he was already well versd in jazz, as a pianist, and many other instruments and experimented with his jazz music.
 In the late 1960s, he performed at the Soaltee Hotel in Kathmandu, for three years.
 During his stay there he rejected an offer from R. D. Burman to work with him in Mumbai.
-Not happy in Kathmandu, Banks moved base to Calcutta in 1971, where he met singer Pam Craine and saxophonist Braz Gonsalves and formed The Louis Banks Brotherhood.
+Banks received offers from Calcutta and eventually moved base to Calcutta in 1971, where he met singer Pam Craine and saxophonist Braz Gonsalves and formed The Louis Banks Brotherhood.
 The band began performing at the Hindustan Hotel which led to an invitation to play at the Blue Fox Restaurant, a popular night club famous for its patronage of live western music.
 From there on he was able to get work composing advertisement jingles and stage musicals.

-In 1977, Banks approached R. D. Burman, who was a frequent visitor to the Blue Fox Restaurant and asked Burman to let him join his troupe in Mumbai, Burman happily took him in.
+In 1977, he met R. D. Burman, who was a frequent visitor to the Blue Fox Restaurant and he was asked to join his troupe in Mumbai, Burman happily took him in.
 In Mumbai, Banks was introduced to different world music genres and he was able to thrive in the rich music scene.
 As he cemented his place and reputation in the city he popularised live jazz at Mumbai nightclubs.
 In 1979, along with Goan saxophonist Braz Gonsalves he formed the 'Indo-Jazz Ensemble', composing music on Indian classical scales and Jazz rhythms, incorporating Indian instruments like ghatam and thavil.
 In February 1980, he was a member of the jazz quartet which was part of the orchestra to perform with Ravi Shankar in his noted suite Jazzmine at the 'Jazz Yatra' Festival.
 He also formed a group called Sangam teaming up with Carnatic classical vocalist, Ramamani and together they performed about 60 concerts all over Europe and participated in festivals, the group however was short-lived as Ramamani was from Bangalore, while Louis was based in Mumbai and the logistics became too difficult.
 In 2005, Banks formed a group Rhythm Asia with Taufeeq Qureshi on the tabla and Niladri Kumar on the sitar.